WarGames match: Format

-Teams continue to alternate during the two-minute periods until all participants are in the ring.
+Teams continue to alternate during the remaining periods until all participants are in the ring.
 Once all participants enter the cage, what is referred to as "The Match Beyond" begins.
 Both teams wrestle each other in the cage until any participant either submits, surrenders, or is knocked unconscious.
 There originally were no pinfalls, no count-outs, and no disqualifications.
-However, later WCW versions began to allow pinfalls.
+However, later WCW versions, along with WWE and Major League Wrestling, allow pinfalls.